ShahemNezamEddin/Dice-game/README.md

 ## Wireframes

-- The wireframes for Koning Dice Game 2022 were produced in [Balsamiq](https://balsamiq.com).
+- The wireframes for Dice Game were produced in [Balsamiq](https://balsamiq.com).
 - The wireframe display desktop computer.
 - No need for small screens wireframe because game's width is 70% from the page.